nialov/fractopo/README.rst

 |Documentation Status| |PyPI Status| |CI Test| |Coverage| |Binder| |Zenodo|

-``fractopo`` is a Python module that contains tools for validating and analysing lineament and fracture trace maps (fracture networks).
+``fractopo`` is a Python library that contains tools for validating and analysing lineament and fracture trace maps (fracture networks).
 It is targeted at structural geologists working on the characterization of bedrock fractures from outcrops and through remote sensing.
 As it is a